EricTheRed-507/adapter-example/README.md

 **NOTE, THIS IS UNCHANGED!!!**

 > [!NOTE]
 > I don't have details on how to compile this and make it run, because one would need both a Basler and Dalsa camera to operate this code.
-This is more a visual and contextual example, but not one that's intent to be run.
+This is more a visual and contextual example, but not one that's intended to be run.

 ## Conclusion
 As one can see from reading the details above, this is a scenario where the adapter pattern is particularly useful.
 We only had to modify a few classes on the server and push the changes out to one location, and didn't have to update the client at all; which would have been a large effort in terms of operations and downtime for the customers.
 The adapter can be a useful tool in the right situation, such as this.